madhurakhal/angular-cheetsheet/README.md

 [Official Style Guide](https://angular.io/guide/styleguide)

+### Info about angular-cli
+1. librabry - used to publish angular librabry.
+2. application - diffrent application

 ### Keep in mind
 1. `BrowserAnimationsModule` and `HttpModule` shound be import only once either in `root` module or `core module`